kelanliu1/instant_object_tracking/README.md

 # Instant Object Tracking

-This project is a mini version of Sieve that allows users to send a video, process the video, and retrieve the information that has been processed (bounding boxes, classification, class probabilties, etc.).
-The project is implemented in Python using the Flask framework.
+This project allows users to send a video, process the video, and retrieve the information and new video that has been processed (bounding boxes, classification, class probabilties, etc.).
+The project is implemented in Python using the Flask framework for the back-end and JavaScript and React in the front-end.

 ## Running the Project